 This is a fantastic tool to support educators in creating tutorials, learning resources and in providing video feedback to students.
 Students can create their own video based assignment submissions and enrich their project work with video content.

 Planet eStream offers a wide selection of intuitive tools to assist educators in streamlining the delivery and integration of their video content in teaching and learning resources to facilitate student engagement.
 All content management tools are available via Planet eStream’s HTML5 web interface, making them easily accessible from any location and any device.

 Most video content recorded from TV or digitised from existing media is in long form and to maximise teaching impact, it is necessary for educators to have the tools available to create clips or short snippets that drill down to the learning objective that they need to highlight.
 Chapter creation is one of the features used most widely by the Planet eStream community.
 Users can simply select where they want their chapter to start and finish, give it a name and even a description.
 Once created this chapter is permanently associated with this recording and can be shared, embedded and incorporated into playlists, just like any other item in your library.
 Chapters are a great way of directing viewer focus to the areas of importance and are commonly used when delivering video as part of flipped learning.

-Photosets are a great way to showcase still images and photos to the Planet eStream Media Library.
-Users can upload individual pictures or batch upload a series of images to create a photoset; this can either be as individual images, a zip file or even a PowerPoint presentation.
+Photosets offer a simple but effective option for adding multiple images and photos to the Planet eStream Media Library.
+Users can upload a series of images to create a photoset; this can either be as individual images, a zip file or even a PowerPoint presentation.
 The images can then be tagged with relevant metadata to make them searchable and sharable like any other digital asset within the Planet eStream media library.
-Viewers can choose to view images individually or as a slide show, there is also the option to allow users to download individual images from photosets.
+Viewers can choose to view images individually or as a slide show and there is also the option to allow users to download individual images from photosets.